 Economic Activities in Ghana: Primary, Secondary, Tertiary, and Quaternary

-Ghana, with a population of 33,475,870, is ranked 46th in the world, just behind Yemen.
+Ghana, with a population of about 34,427,414 (World Bank, 2024), is ranked among the world’s 50 most populous nations.
 Located in West Africa, Ghana covers a total area of 238,530 square kilometers, ranking 79th globally, just below Uganda.

-It trails behind Solomon Islands, with a GDP per capita of $2,205.25.
-Despite facing some challenges, Ghana’s economy shows potential for growth and development in the coming years.
+Despite past fiscal challenges, Ghana’s economy shows potential for continued growth and development in the coming years.

 What are the economic activities of Ghana?